icinganalysis/icinganalysis.github.io/content/perkins meteorology.md

 > In order to evaluate these assumptions, calculated water contents
 > from the icing rate indications were compared with two other methods of
-> measuring water content, rotating multieylinders (described in ref.
+> measuring water content, rotating multicylinders (described in ref.
 6)
 > and an aeroscope {described in ref.
 7).
 The multicylinder method is
 > based on the principle that cylinders of different sizes collect different
 > quantities of lce per unit frontal area, whereas the aeroscope collects
 > and measures the individual cloud droplets though an oil medium
 > and photographic technique.
 For the comparison studies these units were
-> mounted in the proximity of two ice-sensing probes in an alrcraft installation.
+> mounted in the proximity of two ice-sensing probes in an aircraft installation.
+>
 > Simultaneous exposures to natural icing clouds were made
 > with all instruments.
 The results are shown in figure 14 as separate
 > comparisons of the icing meters with each method.
 Each data point in